DevExpress/devextreme-documentation/concepts/05 UI Components/DateRangeBox/00 Getting Started with DateRangeBox/25 Handle the Value Change Event.md

-To handle a date range change, you can implement the [onValueChanged](/Documentation/ApiReference/UI_Components/dxDateRangeBox/Configuration/#onValueChanged') function.
-In this tutorial, the callback function logs the previous and current range of dates.
+To respond to a date range change, handle the [onValueChanged](/Documentation/ApiReference/UI_Components/dxDateRangeBox/Configuration/#onValueChanged') event.
+In this tutorial, the callback function logs the previous and current date ranges.

 ---
 ##### jQuery